Little Book Farmers Privacy Policy

 DATA RETENTION

 Except as required by applicable law, we will only retain personal information for as long as necessary to fulfill the purposes we collected it for, including replying to a contact form, sending out a newsletter, or for the purposes of satisfying any legal, accounting, or reporting requirements.
-Under some circumstances we may anonymize personal information so that it can no longer be associated with a particular use.
-We reserve the right to use such anonymous and de-identified data for any legitimate business purpose without further notice.

 SELLING OF INFORMATION